dydxprotocol/v4-documentation/pages/guides/orderbook_stream.md

 This feature can be enabled via a command line flag (--grpc-streaming-enabled=true) when starting your full node.
 This feature can only be used on non validating full nodes and when grpc is also enabled.

+Further, please ensure your full node binary is `v3.0.1`, or `v4.0.1` when it becomes mandatory on April 8, 2024 (subject to governance vote).

 ## Request / Response

 To subscribe to the stream, the client can send a 'StreamOrderbookUpdatesRequest' specifying the clob pair ids to subscribe to.